JokerK12/PomodoroTM/README.md

 #PomodoroTM
->-Small application to help improve your daily task managment
+>-Small application to help improve your daily task management